sciencePeptideDeck

 What Epithalon Doesn't Cause

 This section matters because people coming from other peptides sometimes assume the worst.
-Here's what's notably absent from the Epithalon side effect reports:
+Here's what's notably absent from the reports of epithalon side effects:

 This is a genuinely sparse side effect list.
 When the worst thing most users report is "I felt kinda sleepy for two days and then slept like a baby," you're dealing with a pretty benign compound.